ONEmCommunications/documents/docs/getting_started/nodejs.md

 The *Hello World* example app expects to receive HTTP requests as users perform certain actions.
 We call these callback notifications.
 The *Hello World* example app expects to receive callback notifications on the base path: `/api`.
 The ONEm platform will need to be configured with the fully qualified URL of this endpoint, including the base path.
 In our example above, the *callback url* would be `http://6e3f3fce.ngrok.io/api`.
 We shall configure this callback url in the next step.

 !!! tip
-    Make a note of your *callback url*, you will need it in the next step.
+    Make a note of your *callback url* and *token secret*, you will need them in the next step.

-## Register the app with Developer Portal
+## Register the app in the Developer Portal

 If you have not already done so, sign-up for a <a href="{{links.portal}}" target="_blank">free ONEm developer account</a>.